-The following was writtin by Ryan Howes, PhD, psychologist and clinical professor at Fuller Graduate School of Psychology in Pasadena, California and first appeared in the Psychotherapy Netwoker Magazine.
+The following was written by Ryan Howes, PhD, psychologist and clinical professor at Fuller Graduate School of Psychology in Pasadena, California and first appeared in the Psychotherapy Netwoker Magazine.

 As we all learned in school, we have two options in the face of perceived danger: fight or flight.
 But that was before neuroscientist Dr. Stephen Porges, author of The Polyvagal Theory: Neurophysiological Foundations of Emotions, Attachment, Communication, and Self-Regulation,

 undertook his research into the relationship between human physiology and social engagement.

 Porges’s work—which noted researcher Paul Ekman called “a truly revolutionary perspective on human nature”—dramatically broadens our understanding of the sympathetic and parasympathetic systems and explains how our bodies and brains interact with one another to regulate our physiological states.
 However, what may be more pertinent to therapists is the extent to which our autonomic nervous systems influence long-term issues with intimacy and trust.
 In the interview that follows, Porges offers some research-based insights into how therapists can more effectively convey safety to clients and clarifies the evolutionary roots of anxiety, depression, and trauma.
 Ryan Howes (RH):